jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The answer is the raccoon.
 Like them, we live, work, and exist in an ecosystem of tools without knowing how they work.
 This is why the thesis of this book is that humans are now primarily a technological species that is not yet self-aware of our new identity.

 We've already met Maria, the DVD rental manager.
 In evolutionary terms, she wasn't a "regional manager" at all—that's a cultural label.
 She was a physical-media seller and dependant on one adaptation, fitted to one niche, able to fall with it.
 That's what a species is.
-And in 2011, hers was going extinct, whatever she called herself.
+And around 2011, hers was going extinct, whatever she called herself.

 Maria wasn't alone.
 Home Improvement was one of America's most popular shows throughout the 1990s.
 Week after week, tens of millions of families watched Tim "The Tool Man" Taylor celebrate the power of modern tools—then turned off their televisions and never applied that thinking to their own lives.
 The show was culturally aware enough to tackle drug addiction, infidelity, and job loss—the important life lessons society recognized.
 Yet in eight seasons, technological identity never appeared on that list.
 Nobody asked what happens when television itself changes.

 Internet speeds were improving every year.
-Video production and distribution were going digital and online.
+In 1992 when the show premiered, it was 0.0144 Mbps.
+By 1999, when the show ended, it was 0.056 Mbps.
+Within a decade it was 31 Mbps.
+More video production and distribution were going digital and online each year.
 All they needed to do was look.

-DVDs was going extinct within a decade after the Home Improvement ended.
-Now, if anyone wants to watch it, it'll likely be via a streaming service.
-Today people ask anxiously whether AI will take their jobs—a frightening question precisely because so few of us truly understand our relationship to the technologies we depend on to earn a living.
+Its no surprise, DVDs was going extinct within a decade after Home Improvement ended.
+Now, if anyone wants to watch it, they can via a streaming service using 308 Mbps.
+Today people ask anxiously whether AI will take their jobs—a frightening question precisely because so few of us truly understand our relationship to the technologies we depend on to earn a living during such massively improved technologies.

 Like Maria, we have no name for that part of our identity—the part selection acts on most often.
 My own story shows why this blindspot is so hard to see and accept.